-In 1897, 10 senior students, 2 faculty members and the University of Maine president created a new kind of honor society, one that recognized excellence in all academic disciplines covering a wider range of students than any other honor society in existence at that time.
+In 1897, 10 senior students, two faculty members and the University of Maine president created a new kind of honor society, one that recognized excellence in all academic disciplines covering a wider range of students than any other honor society in existence at that time.

 Today, the Society has chapters on more than 325 campuses in the United States, its territories and the Philippines.
-Its mission is "to recognize and promote academic excellence in all fields of higher education and engages the community of scholars in service to others.
+Its mission is "to recognize and promote academic excellence in all fields of higher education and engages the community of scholars in service to others."

 What is Phi Kappa Phi up to today?
 Check out our latest news to see how the Society is making headlines 100+ years after its founding.